Adamouization/Adamouization.github.io/source/_posts/Postcrossing-three-years.md

 ---
-title: My experience Postcrossing for the past 3 years
+title: Visualisations from Postcrossing for the past 3 years
 categories:
   - philately
 tags: